 In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The standard replaced the incurred loss impairment methodology pursuant to GAAP with a methodology that reflects current expected credit losses ("CECL") on both the outstanding balances and unfunded commitments on loans held for investment and requires consideration of a broader range of historical experience adjusted for current conditions and reasonable and supportable forecast information to inform credit loss estimates (the "CECL Reserve").
 ASU No. 2016-13 was effective for annual reporting periods beginning after December 15, 2019, including interim periods within that reporting period.
 ASU No. 2016-13 was adopted by the Company on a modified retrospective basis through a cumulative-effect adjustment to retained earnings as of January 1, 2020.
 Subsequent period increases and decreases to expected credit losses will impact earnings and are recorded within provision for current expected credit losses in the Company's consolidated statements of operations.
-The CECL Reserve related to outstanding balances on loans held for investment required under ASU No. 2016-13 is a valuation account that is deducted from the amortized cost basis of the Company's loans held for investment in the Company's consolidated balance sheets.
-The CECL Reserve related to unfunded commitments on loans held for investment is recorded within other liabilities in the Company's consolidated balance sheets.
+The CECL Reserve related to outstanding balances on loans held for investment in the Company's consolidated balance sheets.
+The CECL Reserve related to unfunded commitments on loans held for investment in the Company's consolidated balance sheets.
 See Note 4 included in these consolidated financial statements for CECL related disclosures.